Michael Preisinger

-Michael Preisinger (born March 26, 1962 in Rheinbach, West Germany) is a German consultant, journalist, author and TV host.
-He also writes under the pseudonym Mig Feuser.
+Michael Mig Feuser (born 26 March 1962 in Rheinbach under the name Michael Preisinger) is a German-American consultant, journalist, artist, author and TV host.

 Life

-Preisinger, son of a glass technician, grew up - beside a two-year stay in eastern Bavaria, in the city of Düren in North-Rhine-Westphalia.
+Feuser, the son of a glass technician, grew up in the city of Düren in North-Rhine-Westphalia, aside from a two-year stay in eastern Bavaria.
 After graduating at the Wirteltor-High School in 1981 he started to study sports sciences at the German Sport University in Cologne.
 In 1986 he graduated as Diploma-Sports-Teacher.
 In the very same year he started as an officer of the reserve cadet at the tank Battalion 533 in Düren and finished his trainings in Munster/Lower Saxony.

 Since 1989 he worked as track & field coach und studied history at the University of Cologne.
 In 1990 he published his non-fictional book Sprungwettbewerbe der Leichtathletik - Die Entwicklung Mittelalter bis 1896 (Jumping contests of Track & Field - The Development from the Medieval Ages until 1896), before he was working as scientific employee at the Institute for Sports History of the German Sports University.
 1993 he organized an exhibition on the History of Track & Field Athletics in the city hall of Stuttgart on the occasion of the T&F World Championships.

 Beside his writing activities for different magazines, he was working for the tourism industry and among other places lived in Nassau, Bahamas.
 There he wrote his book, published after his return to Europe, Das Bermuda-Rätsel gelöst (The Bermuda Riddle Solved) about the Bermuda Triangle, in the meantime translated in several languages like Italian, Romanian or Polish.
-1997 Preisinger received his doctor's degree at the German Sport University Cologne in History and Sociology.
+1997 Feuser received his doctor's degree at the German Sport University Cologne in History and Sociology.